 - The Management of the Supervision work

-The Appendix describes different models of Supervision, and comments on issues that may be relevant to particular models.
+The Appendix describes different models of supervision and comments on issues that may be relevant to particular models.

-- Code of Ethics
+Code of Ethics:

-B 1.
 The Nature of Supervision

-functions concerned with monitoring, developing, and supporting individuals in their therapy role.
+- Supervision is a formal collaborative process.
+The term’ supervision’ encompasses several functions concerned with monitoring, developing, and supporting supervisees in their therapeutic role.
 [This process is sometimes known as ‘non-managerial supervision or ‘consultative support’.]

-- To this end supervision is concerned with:
+- To this end, supervision is concerned with:

-- ensuring that ethical standards are maintained throughout the therapy work.
+- Ensuring that ethical standards are maintained throughout the therapy work.